Farhamdur/GSBA-K/README.md

 ## Abstract

-Existing score-based adversarial attacks mainly focus on crafting *topK-1* adversarial examples against classifiers with single-label classification.
+Existing score-based adversarial attacks mainly focus on crafting *top-1* adversarial examples against classifiers with single-label classification.
 Their attack success rate and query efficiency are often less than satisfactory, particularly under small perturbation requirements; moreover, the vulnerability of classifiers with multi-label learning is yet to be studied.
-In this paper, we propose a comprehensive surrogate free score-based attack, named \b geometric \b score-based \b black-box \b attack (\GSBAK{K}), to craft adversarial examples in an aggressive \topK{K} setting for both untargeted and targeted attacks, where the goal is to change the \topK{K} predictions of the target classifier.
+In this paper, we propose a comprehensive surrogate free score-based attack, named geometric score-based black-box attack (GSBA<sup>K</sup>), to craft adversarial examples in an aggressive *top-K* setting for both untargeted and targeted attacks, where the goal is to change the *top-K* predictions of the target classifier.
 We introduce novel gradient-based methods to find a good initial boundary point to attack.
-Our iterative method employs novel gradient estimation techniques, particularly effective in \topK{K} setting, on the decision boundary to effectively exploit the geometry of the decision boundary.
-Additionally, \GSBAK{K} can be used to attack against classifiers with \topK{K} multi-label learning.
-Extensive experimental results on ImageNet and PASCAL VOC datasets validate the effectiveness of \GSBAK{K} in crafting \topK{K} adversarial examples.
+Our iterative method employs novel gradient estimation techniques, particularly effective in *top-K* setting, on the decision boundary to effectively exploit the geometry of the decision boundary.
+Additionally, GSBA<sup>K</sup> can be used to attack against classifiers with *top-K* multi-label learning.
+Extensive experimental results on ImageNet and PASCAL VOC datasets validate the effectiveness of GSBA<sup>K</sup> in crafting *top-K* adversarial examples.